Neil McBride - Biography and Artist Statement

 - The Leeds Open Exhibition, in aid of St Gemma’s Hospice, where he was voted Best Artist in Show by the public.

-McBride is also a regular participant in the North Yorkshire Open Studios event in June.
+McBride is also a participant in these juried shows:-

 He lives and works from his home studio near York, UK.